Katrina’s Top Ten Places to Visit

 I have plenty more places I’d recommend visiting such as Bamburgh Castle, Farne Islands, Abbortsford House (former home of Sir Walter Scott), Floors Castle/Kelso and the other Abbey border towns of Jedburgh & Melrose (voted the best town to live in in Scotland!).Other family favourites for a trip out are East Links Family Park, Foxlake near Dunbar, Vogie country Park and Alnwick Castle & Gardens.

 Edinburgh and Newcastle are great places for day trips being just over an hour drive or less on the train from Berwick.
 Both are vibrant and fascinating cities that we love.Close to home of course, you could just step out our front door and take a stroll down along the Whiteadder River and surrounding area.
 The Blackadder walk which is a fabulous 5km walk around the old estate grounds of what was Blackadder House.
 We have some Ordinance Survey maps for loan for any serious walkers.

 Dinner, Bed & Breakfast from only £135 for 2 people (based on two people sharing a double/twin room.
-Valid from 23rd September until 15th December 2019).
+Valid from 1st October until 31st March 2020).
+Excludes Christmas & New Year.

 Why book direct?

 - We are always cheaper than OTAs including Booking.com, Expedia & TripAdvisor